hichana/fdna/PROJECT_PLANNING.md

 # REQUIREMENTS
 - external
-    - as soon as one or more exampleNFT contracts are suitable, need to submit to testnet nft catalog -x .env
+    - as soon as one or more exampleNFT contracts are suitable and working as expected on emulator, need to submit to testnet nft catalog
+-x .env
     - contains all appropriate env vars suffixed if necessary with environment (emulator, testnet, mainnet)
 - fcl config